MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-fi-migration.md

     }
     ```

-#### Create deployable packages
+### Create deployable packages

 Run **msbuild** for the whole Retail SDK to create deployable packages.
 Apply the packages via LCS or manually.
 For more information, see [Retail SDK packaging](../dev-itpro/retail-sdk/retail-sdk-packaging.md).

 ### Future update

-In a next update you can remove obsolete customization from your Retail Servers and POS.
-The following describes extensions that can be safely removed.
+In a next update, you can remove the obsolete customizations from your Retail Servers and POS.
+The following sections describe extensions that can be safely removed.

 #### CRT